Guest post by Dennis A.

 I’m here to tell ya’ll, that was the best night’s sleep a body could ask for

 Update: I now live in the country and what a world of difference it is living on a few acres compared to the urban setting.
-That alone gives me piece of mind that should the S hit the fan, I don’t have to worry about close neighbors turning zombie.
+That alone gives me peace of mind that should the S hit the fan, I don’t have to worry about close neighbors turning zombie.

 No doubt different disasters will require different preparations and how people will react to them.
 The three major things I learned were: